 - 9.4.1 A high quality, integrated, multimodal transportation system is essential in supporting Belfast's role as the regional economic driver for Northern Ireland and the main employment and retail centre.
 Moving people and goods is crucial to the everyday life of the city and is vital for the growth of the local economy.
 The Belfast Agenda sets out ambitious targets for population and economic growth and there is a need to ensure capacity to accommodate this growth in an efficient and sustainable way.
 Belfast has a large 'travel to work' area with just under half of its workforce travelling from other areas.
 Over half of the working population of Belfast rely on the car for this journey, with only 14 percent opting for public transport. - 9.4.2 The disproportionately high volume of travel by car to and within the city causes a number of problems.
 It can lead to driver frustration, road safety issues, pedestrian severance and at peak times, the network has little resilience to incidents such as road traffic collisions resulting in excessive delays.
 High car use also impacts greatly on our environment as increasing congestion and associated emissions can result in poor air quality. - 9.4.3 Dfl is the statutory authority with responsibility for developing strategic planning, transport policy and delivering infrastructure projects.
 The RDS and 'Ensuring a Sustainable Transport Future: a New Approach to Regional Transportation' sets out a vision "to have a modern, safe transportation system which benefits society, the economy and the environment and which actively contributes to social inclusion and everyone's quality of life."
-The LDP takes account of the regional guidance and recognises that a coordinated approach is required between the council and the Dfl as well as neighbouring authorities across the sub region to deliver the transportation vision. - 9.4.4 A key challenge for the plan period is to provide for increased accessibility into and throughout the city area and to accommodate projected growth in travel demand, whilst also discouraging single occupancy private car use for commuting purposes.
+The LDP takes account of the regional guidance and recognises that a coordinated approach is required between the council and the Dfl as well as neighbouring authorities across the sub region to deliver the transportation vision.
+The Department's extant Transport Plan will be the main source for transport policy and initiatives for the plan area. - 9.4.4 A key challenge for the plan period is to provide for increased accessibility into and throughout the city area and to accommodate projected growth in travel demand, whilst also discouraging single occupancy private car use for commuting purposes.
 The Plan Strategy will facilitate future transport initiatives for the city including promoting walking and cycling, modal change and supporting public transport measures.
 A key element throughout the plan is to ensure the integration of land use and transportation planning.

-- 9.4.5 The LDP aims to: - Deliver sustainable patterns of development which reduce the need for motorised transport and prioritise active travel and travel by public transport;
+9.4.5 The LDP aims to:

-- Protect routes and land required for enhancing the existing transport network and delivering future transport schemes; and - Facilitate active travel and a modal change to more sustainable modes of travel throughout the city.
+- Deliver sustainable patterns of development which reduce the need for motorised transport and prioritise active travel and travel by public transport in preference to the private car; - Protect routes and land required for enhancing the existing transport network and delivering future transport schemes; and - Facilitate active travel and a modal change to more sustainable modes of travel throughout the city.